akash-kant/21Daysofcoding/README.md

 The code is written in Java.
 Clear and concise comments accompany the code for better understanding.
 # Why 11DaysOfCoding?
 Participating in the 11DaysOfCoding Challenge allowed me to maintain small yet effective coding streaks, establishing a consistent routine.
 This practice not only enhanced my problem-solving skills but also prepared me for technical interviews during placement initiatives.
-During these 11 days, I mainly focused on Recursion, Backtracking as well as Divide and Conquer.